Foundation / Corporation

 Illinois Equal Justice Foundation (IEJF)

-Grants to Illinois nonprofit organizations that provide dispute resolution services to State residents as an alternative to the traditional legal process that is both cost-effective and efficient.
-Funding is intended to provide access to fair conflict resolution services for those who might not otherwise have such access.
+Grants to Illinois nonprofit organizations that provide dispute resolution services to State residents as an alternative to the traditional legal process.
+Funding is intended to provide access to free, efficient, and fair conflict resolution services for those who might not otherwise have such access.

 Grants to support mediation services will be made to dispute resolution centers, which are not-for-profit organizations that offer free mediation services to the public that are provided by trained volunteers.